PayDevs/awesome-oss-monetization/README.md

 ---
 ## Monetization Approaches

 In the following sections you can find the categorized list of monetization approaches for open-source software.
+The categories are based on the concept the payer is paying for - e.g., the category "Paid Content" combines approaches where a User pays for some additional content such as Merchandise.

 An explanation of the [Used Characteristics](#used-characteristics) with metrics can be found below.

 ### Unconditional Funding